Glawian/restful_api/README.md

 # Restful API
-Simple application created with Django and Angular frameworks.
+Application is developed with Django and Angular framework.

+User can list, filter and add new offers.

 ## Setup application
 In the root of the repository run following commands (Linux):